X16Community/x16-docs/X16 Reference - 11 - Working with CMDR-DOS.md

 `SAVE "@:DEMO.PRG"`

+### BSAVE

+`BSAVE <filename>,<device>,<ram_bank>,<start_address>,<end_address>`

+Saves an arbitrary region of memory to a file without a two-byte header.
+To allow concatenating multiple regions of RAM into a single file with multiple successive calls to BSAVE, BSAVE allows the use of append mode in the filename string.
+To make use of this option, the first call to BSAVE can be called normally, which creates the file anew, while subsequent calls should be in append mode to the same file.

-You may need to save arbitrary binary data from other locations.
-To do this, use the S command in the MONITOR: [Chapter 6: Machine Language Monitor](X16%20Reference%20-%2006%20-%20Machine%20Language%20Monitor.md#chapter-6-machine-language-monitor).
+Another way to save arbitrary binary data from arbitrary locations is to use the S command in the MONITOR: [Chapter 6: Machine Language Monitor](X16%20Reference%20-%2006%20-%20Machine%20Language%20Monitor.md#chapter-6-machine-language-monitor).

 `S "filename",8,<start_address>,<end_address>`

 Where <start_address> and <end_address> are a 16-bit hexadecimal address.

-It is also a good idea to run the DOS command after a save.
-The Commodore model does not report certain failures back to BASIC, so you should double-check the result after a write operation.
+After a SAVE or BSAVE, the DOS command is implicitly run to show the drive status.
+The Commodore file I/O model does not report certain failures back to BASIC, so you should double-check the result after a write operation.

 ```
-DOS
 00, OK,00,00

 READY.